MICKELSON PARK PASS

-**TRAIL PASSES ship FREE--fill out the 'SHIP TO' section below with name & address to send to & select 'GIFT CARD / TRAIL PASS / LICENSE PURCHASE' under the shipping options at checkout.
+**TRAIL PASSES ship FREE -- select 'GIFT CARD / TRAIL PASS / LICENSE PURCHASE' under the shipping options at checkout.
 Please allow 7-10 days to receive your pass by mail**

 The George S. Mickelson Trail was completed in September of 1998.
 Its gentle slopes and easy access allow people of all ages and abilities to enjoy the beauty of the Black Hills.
 There are more than 100 converted railroad bridges and four hard rock tunnels along the 109 mile route.